DamienHarper/auditor-bundle/README.md

         MyBundle\Entity\MyAuditedEntity2: ~     # auditing of this entity is enabled
 ```

+In the above example, an audit table will be created for `MyAuditedEntity1`,
+but audit entries will only be saved when auditing is explicitly enabled [at runtime](#at-runtime-enabledisable).

-#### Enabling/Disabling auditing at runtime
+#### At runtime enable/disable

 You can disable audit logging at runtime by calling `AuditConfiguration::disableAuditFor(string $entity)`
 This will prevent the system from logging changes applied to `$entity` objects.

 You can then re-enable audit logging at runtime by calling `AuditConfiguration::enableAuditFor(string $entity)`

-**Warning:** disabling audit logging for an entity will make its audit logs incomplete/partial (no change applied to specified entity is logged in the relevant audit table while audit logging is disabled for that entity).
+**Warning:** disabling audit logging for an entity will make its audit logs incomplete/partial
+(no change applied to specified entity is logged in the relevant audit table while audit logging
+is disabled for that entity).

-To disable auditing for an entity, you first have to inject the `dh_doctrine_audit.configuration` service in your class, then use:
+To disable auditing for an entity, you first have to inject the `dh_doctrine_audit.configuration`
+service in your class, then use:

 ````php
 $auditConfiguration->disableAuditFor(MyAuditedEntity1::class);